George Beurling: Malta (1942)

-But Beurling was not invincible; he was shot down four times over Malta.
+Beurling was shot down four times over Malta.
 On 14 October 1942 (his last flight over Malta), Beurling scrambled with six other pilots from his squadron to intercept a raid of Ju 88s escorted by 60 Bf 109s, Macchi 202s and Reggiane 2001s just south of Zonqor Point.
 He strafed a bomber that he claimed to have shot down, but was, in turn, hit by return fire from the Ju 88: "I picked up about 30 bullet holes."
 Then he claimed to have damaged a Messerschmitt and to have blown the left wing of another Bf 109 off at the root.
 Seconds later, another German fighter hit him from below.
 He was wounded in the heel, elbow and ribs, and his Spitfire was set on fire.
 He managed to bail out into the sea.
 During this action, no Messerschmitt was in fact destroyed.
 Only 2.
 Staffel (Black 1/7619) of I/JG53, flown by Obfw Josef Edere who was wounded, was damaged in the action, and Edere crash-landed at San Pietro, Sicily.
 Beurling was probably shot down by Obfw Riker of 4/JG53 or Ltn Karl von Lieres of 2/JG27 (who was credited with his 26th).
 Of the seven Ju 88s claimed to have been shot down by the RAF, only one did not return.
 After his rescue, Beurling was hospitalised.

 Beurling was then sent back to Britain on 31 October 1942.
 On the way, the B-24 transport aircraft he was aboard crashed into the sea off Gibraltar.
 Beurling was one of only three survivors.

 On 4 November he received the Distinguished Service Order, the citation read:

 Over Malta, he had claimed over 27 kills, by far the highest total by an RAF pilot during the campaign.